 Change the locks

-Old keys could be floating around in the hands of cleaners, maintenance people, former tenants, etc., so a fresh batch of locks could be the key to feeling more secure.
-The cost will depend on how many locks you have to fit, and what type of lock they are.
-Handy tradespeople sites like hipages, can help you find a local locksmith in your area.
+Old keys could be floating around in the hands of cleaners, maintenance people, or former tenants, so a fresh batch of locks could be the key to feeling more secure.
+The cost will depend on how many locks you have to fit, and what type of locks they are.

 Remember that locks aren't only found on your front and back door.
 You might want to change locks on windows, gates, garages and so on.